 Prostate Artery Embolization (PAE) – PAE is a procedure performed by an interventional radiologist who may sometimes work closely and collaborate with a urologist.
 By using an artery in either your wrist or groin, the radiologist can access the arteries that feed your prostate and embolize them, decreasing and cutting off the blood supply.
 Over time, after completion of the procedure, the prostate will gradually shrink, leading to reduced BPH symptoms and sometimes symptom relief.
 Currently, prostate artery embolization, or PAE, is not recommended by the American Urological Association.
 This is due to concerns for radiation exposure, the need to access blood vessels and higher risk of bleeding, and the lack of sufficient high level evidence in scientific studies.
 Prior to proceeding with PAE, it is important to consult with your urologist to see if this procedure is right for you.

 There are constantly new therapies and modalities for BPH and BPH symptom treatments being developed and it is important to be educated about each one to find out if they will be effective against your specific case of enlarged prostate.
-Doctors Shaw and Tsai at Austin Urology Institute are on the forefront of emerging, advanced, and effective treatments for BPH and take great pride in helping patients navigate through their BPH treatment journey.
+Dr. Shaw at Austin Urology Institute is on the forefront of emerging, advanced, and effective treatments for BPH and he takes great pride in helping patients navigate their BPH treatment journey.
 Not every patient or prostate is alike and the doctors and staff at Austin Urology Institute are available to help tailor treatments that are specific to you.

 To find relief from your symptoms with a minimally invasive procedure, get in touch to book a consultation.